verificatum/verificatum-vjsc/README.md

    adversary can not influence when an encryption takes place with sufficient granularity to execute repeated attacks.

-This should be compared with, e.g., a TLS server that handles requests from a potential adversary using a fixed secret key.
+This should be compared with, e.g., a TLS server that handles repeated requests from a potential adversary using a fixed secret key.

 Our software handles special curve points correctly and all inputs are verified to belong to the right domain before processing.
 This turns